Deepan-Karmakar/p5.js-tutorial/Local-server.md

 Then point your browser at `http://localhost:8080/`

-Note: When running the server, you may also need to include the cache flag, with a value of '-1'.
+Note: If you are having problems where the browser does not reload your javascript files after changes are made, you may need to instantiate the server with a specific cache value.
+To do this, include the cache timeout flag, with a value of '-1'.
 This tells the browser not to cache files (like sketch.js).

 ```bash
 http-server -c-1